Amankd777/Amankd777/README.md

 - 👋 Hi, I’m @Amankd777
 - 👀 I’m interested in Movies and Directing them
 - 🌱 I’m currently learning something I don't know yet
-- 💞️ I’m looking to collaborate on something we talked before
 - 📫 How to reach me .
 You can reach me if we both know each other

 <!---